henhen724/node-red-widaq/README.md

 # Wi DAQ Node-Red nodes (Alpha)
 The Rasberry Pi end of the Wi-DAQ control system which make the Pi visible to your Wi-DAQ server and able to send and recieve data and remote control.
 ## Installation
 - Navigate to your node-red user folder in your terminal of choice.
-By default the user folder is $HOME/.node-red.
+By default, the user folder is $HOME/.node-red.
 You can set it to something else by passing the --userDir argument when running node-red from the command line, [*according to this docs page*](https://nodered.org/docs/user-guide/runtime/configuration).
 - Once you're there run

     ```